lavaeater/turbo-rocket-ultra/README.md

 My god I hate scene 2d - unfairly.
 What I want to do is build a simple system AROUND scene2d, making it much easier for me to use scene2d for what I think is important and cool.
 So what is that, really?

-Scene2D has so many things

 ### MVP for now

 - [x] *Put level end requirements in a Story*
 	- [x] Put level end requirements in story (like special pickups, touching objectives etc)
 	- [x] Put boss kill requirement in story
-- [ ] Use Scene2D stuff to show ui Stuff perhaps?
-- [ ] Show a splash from the story system

 ## What's up with the name, anyways?